Chart Color Schemes

 Educational attainment in Albion Park aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 14.6%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 10.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 46.1% of residents aged 15+ holding them - advanced diplomas at 11.1% and certificates at 35.0%.
-Educational participation is high, with 29.9% of residents currently enrolled in formal education: 10.9% in primary, 8.6% in secondary, and 3.1% in tertiary education.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 46.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (35.0%).

 Frequently Asked Questions - Education